modette/exceptions/docs/README.md

 ## Configuration helper

-All of our exceptions use `ConfigurationHelper` which allows to add message, code and previous exception via fluent interface.
+All of our exceptions use `ConfigurationHelper` which allows to add message, code and previous exception through fluent interface.

 ```php
 use Modette\Exceptions\Logic\InvalidArgumentException;